Weeks:

 - When you post your quote from Ecclesiastes

-this week (and to whom you recited it), please also say a few
+this week (and to whom you recited it), please also say a few words

-fitting into the message of Ecclesiastes.
+the message of Ecclesiastes.

 Memorize and recite:

-- one passage from Ecclesiastes
+- One passage from Ecclesiastes

 Mini-lectures: